azuraservices/HumanSegmentation-Pose2Seg-Ski2DPose/README.md

 - **Qualitative Analysis**: Segmentations on the Ski2DPose dataset demonstrate good generalization capabilities, with some limitations in complex scenarios.

 Examples of outputs are available in the `results/` folder.

 ---

+## Documentation

+For more detailed information, you can read the [project report](docs/report.pdf).

+---